Reviews and Comments

 This link opens in a pop-up window

-How to Blow up a Pipeline (2020, Verso Books) 5 stars
+Andreas Malm: How to Blow Up a Pipeline (2021)

 Why resisting climate change means combatting the fossil fuel industry